wp-plugins/supra-csv-parser/readme.txt

 The purpose of this plugin is to parse uploaded csv files into any type of post.
 Themes or plugin store data in posts and this plugin provides the functionality to upload data from the csv file to the records that the theme or plugin creates.
+The plugin also provides the ability to import images and associate them to post as attachment in the premium version.
 Manage existing csv files and promote ease of use by creating presets for both postmeta and ingestion mapping.
 For more infomation on how to obtain the necessary info watch the detailed tutorials <http://www.supraliminalsolutions.com/blog/supra-csv-tutorials/>.
 To ingest csv files into custom posts or extract posts into csv files